karlyndiary/Adidas-Sales-Analysis/README.md

 - **How do different regions perform in terms of sales and profit margins?**

+    The West is the highest-performing region, accounting for 30% of total sales ($36,436,157.00), with strong performance across multiple product categories.
+The Midwest is the least performing region, contributing 14% ($16,674,434.00) of total sales.
+The Northeast ranks second at 21%, followed by the Southeast at 18% and the South at 17%.

 - **What is the relationship between sales method (in-store vs. online) and profitability?**

 - **Which retailers have the highest sales volumes and operating profit?**